Section 2: Health Guidelines

 Routine cleaning of frequently touched surfaces followed by disinfection with an EPA-registered disinfectant is a best practice measure for prevention of viral respiratory illnesses and part of the University of Arkansas’ regular routine in multiple areas of campus, including housing, transit and parking, facilities management and much more.

-Restrooms will be a focus area for high use/touch disinfection throughout each day.
-Efforts are underway to provide touchless soap dispensers in all restrooms.
+- Restrooms are a focus area for high use/touch disinfection throughout each day.

-Except for drinking fountains with a touch-free bottle filler, all traditional drinking fountains will be disabled until further notice.
-Facilities Management will work towards a prioritized and equitable plan for replacing traditional drinking fountains with bottle fill stations over the next several months.
+- Except for drinking fountains with a touch-free bottle filler, all traditional drinking fountains are disabled until further notice.
+Facilities Management will continue to implement a prioritized and equitable plan for replacing many of the traditional drinking fountains on campus with bottle fill stations over the next several months.

 It is important for the campus community to understand that some people are at a higher risk for severe illness from COVID-19 complications.
 Based on the current data, vulnerable populations may include:

 - People 65 years of age or older

 - Those with serious underlying health condition such as high blood pressure, heart disease, chronic lung, kidney or liver disease, diabetes, severe obesity or moderate to severe asthma

 - Other circumstances that enhance risks associated with COVID-19 exposure or illness.

 - A cluster is defined by the ADH as five or more related cases in a living or work group.
 If clusters are identified through contact tracing efforts, a unit may be asked to quarantine or obtain testing.